How do you know if your dizziness can be treated with physiotherapy?

 There are several types of dizziness, two of which can be treated with physiotherapy successfully.

 Benign Paroxysmal Positional Vertigo (BPPV).
 This is when the fluid in the balance areas of your inner ear canals form crystals.
+This is most commonly in the posterior canal.
 These crystals stimulate and adhere to the receptors that measure the position of your head and make you feel like you are moving even though you are not.
 This conflicts with what your eyes are telling you and you feel dizzy.
 Normally there are no crystals in the fluid in your inner ear, it is just fluid that moves as your whole body moves and this stimulates the receptors but it stops moving when you stop moving, so you don’t feel dizzy.

 Dizziness can come from tension in your neck, this is called cervicogenic dizziness.
 This type of dizziness is not a feeling of spinning but more unsteadiness or imbalance.
 Physiotherapy involving mobilisation and release of soft tissue releases of the neck, jaw and upper back can resolve these issues with just a few treatments in most cases.
 Symptoms of stiffness or neck pain accompany the dizziness and sometimes blurred vision, tinnitus and jaw problems accompany it as well.
 A specific test called the smooth pursuit test differentiates this form of dizziness from other causes.